Ballard High School

 PTSA Board Members

 We encourage everyone in the Ballard HS community to become a Parent, Teacher, Student Association member.
 If I become a BHS PTSA Member, do I have to go to meetings?
 No, but we hope everyone will attend our General PTSA Meetings, where a paid membership allows you to vote!
 If I become a member, do I have to volunteer?
 No, joining and becoming a paid member of the BHS PTSA is not the same as volunteering.
 If you choose to volunteer, we appreciate the parent/guardian and community help and support, but volunteering is not required.
+Reminder!
+If you registered/joined in prior years, you will still need to renew your membership for every school year.

 Benefits of Being a Member of the BHS PTSA